-Kelly Hungerford: So I’m a Californian–and native Californian__living in Switzerland.
+Kelly Hungerford: So I’m a Californian, native Californian living in Switzerland.
 I’ve been in Europe for 20 plus years.
 And I’m currently– I’ve been through a lot of different roles.
 I’ve worked for the enterprise, then I’ve worked for startups, and I’m back at the enterprise.
-And, um, now I’m taking a position.
+Now I’m taking a position.
 I went from consulting.
 I did the opposite.
-I went as an independent consultant, and I joined a brand in an enterprise.
+Went as an independent consultant, and I joined a brand in an enterprise.
 And I’m now the Director of Digital Transformation, Strategy and Services for a global oral care brand called Sunstar.

 Pam Didner: Can you tell us a little bit about Sunstar.
 You know, you say it’s a global oral brand.
 What does that mean?
 What kind of products and selling?

 Kelly Hungerford: So, so this is a this is a cool story.
 I mean, and I think this, um, won me over to is why I joined them.
 Because, you know, as a consultant, we have a lot of flexibility, and we get to meet so many cool people.
 And this company I thought was really special.
 They started in 1932 in Japan—in Osaka, Japan.
 And they didn’t start as an oral care company.
 They started producing rubber glue in tubes for bicycles, so for bicycle repair.

 They manufactured the tubes, and the glue also put it inside.
 Also, they did their packaging, and that was a success.
 And then four years later, when they still had denta-freeze in little cans, right?
 They said, “wait a minute, we can take this technology and what we know about rubber glue in tubes and let’s put toothpaste in those tubes.”
 So they launched with that.
 I think they call it Sunstar cream, and it was the toothpaste that started their oral care division in 1936.
 So it was really interesting in Japan.